husarion/rosbot_ros/README.md

 # Quick start (real ROSbot) ##
 ## Prerequisites ###

+The only thing you need is Docker, so make sure you have [Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) and [Docker Compose v2](https://docs.docker.com/compose/cli-command/#install-on-linux).

 Make sure the right version of firmware for STM32F4 MCU is flashed on ROSbot.
 To flash the right firmware, open ROSbot's terminal or connect via `ssh` and execute this command:
  - for differential drive (regular wheels):
 ```bash